bioinfo16/Troubleshooting/README.md

 [![Issues](https://img.shields.io/github/issues/bioinfo16/Troubleshooting.svg)](https://github.com/bioinfo16/Troubleshooting/issues)
 # Troubleshooting

-This page is made to troublesoot the error from tools which developed by MJBaek.
+This page is made to troubleshoot the error from tools that developed by MJBaek.
 If you have any question to run or find solution to deal tools,
 please use **Issues** menu on the left side of your screen.